Smukanec/Jarvik_U/README.md

 response before failing (defaults to `10` seconds).
 The `FLASK_DEBUG` environment variable toggles Flask's debug mode and defaults to `true`.

+Invalid values for these environment variables are ignored and the documented defaults are used instead.

 ## Installation

 Python 3 is required to run Jarvik.
 Ubuntu 25.04 already includes Python 3.12.